Engineering diamond interfaces free of dark spins: XPS analysis and additional data

 \subsection{Carbon 1s Spectra}

 To elucidate the changes in the surface functional groups, in Fig. \ref{fig:XPSsupp}(b) the peak areas for the singly and doubly bonded carbon species are normalized by the total carbon 1s peak area.
 It shows a clear decrease in the percentage of singly bonded carbon and a corresponding increase in the percentage of doubly bonded carbon.
 Interestingly, the total percentage of signal coming from functional groups on the diamond surface remains more or less constant.
-This could be due in part to some peak misfitting but is also indicative that the surface chemistry is shifting from hydroxide groups to predominately ketone or ether species as the \ch{TiO2} film grows.
-We propose an atomistic model for these changes in Appendix \ref{DFT}.
+This could be due in part to some peak misfitting but is also indicative that the surface chemistry is shifting from hydroxide groups to predominantly ketone or ether species as the \ch{TiO2} film grows.
+The atomistic model proposed in Section \ref{Atomistic DFT models} reflects these changes in surface chemistry.